William Gull: Quotes

 Published Writings (edited by T. D. Acland), Memoir II.

 "Realize, if you can, what a paralyzing influence on all scientific inquiry the ancient belief must have had which attributed the operations of nature to the caprice not of one divinity, but of many.
 There still remains vestiges of this in most of our minds, and the more distinct in proportion to our weakness and ignorance."

 British Medical Journal, 1874, 2: 425.

 Links to the 1888 Whitechapel murders

 Sir William Gull features in theories and fictional works in connection with the Whitechapel "Jack the Ripper" murders of 1888.
-These are usually (though not always) associated with variants of conspiracy theories involving the Royal Family and the Freemasons.
+These are sometimes associated with variants of conspiracy theories involving the Royal Family and the Freemasons.

 1895–1897 – U.S. newspaper reports

 The earliest known allegation that links the Whitechapel murders with a prominent London physician (not necessarily Gull) was in two articles published by a number of US newspapers between 1895 and 1897.

 The first article appeared in the Fort Wayne Weekly Sentinel (24 April 1895), the Fort Wayne Weekly Gazette (25 April 1895) and the Ogden Standard, Utah.
 It reported an alleged conversation between William Greer Harrison, a prominent San Francisco citizen, and a Dr Howard of London.
 According to Howard, the murderer was a "medical man of high standing" whose wife had become alarmed by his erratic behaviour during the period of the Whitechapel murders.
 She conveyed her suspicions to some of her husband's medical colleagues who, after interviewing him and searching the house, "found ample proofs of murder" and committed him to an asylum.